 - Therefore, naturalism is false.

-8- The best explanation for the existence of the soul is (the biblical view) God.
+- The best explanation for the existence of libertarian freedom and the soul is [the biblical view of] God.

 Consider a quick defense of each premise: The first step of the syllogism is synonymous with “if naturalism is true, nature is all that exists.”
 That is pretty noncontroversial.
 Premise (2) is tantamount to “if all that exists is nature, then all that exists is causally determined via the forces of nature, the initial conditions of the big bang, and things external to human control.”
-This is what “naturalism” by definition seems to imply, and it is the view of the vast majority of academic naturalists in the world today.
+This is what “naturalism” by definition seems to imply, and it seems to be the view of the majority of academic naturalists in the world today.

-Here is the big problem for the naturalist: it logically follows that if naturalism is true, then one cannot possess knowledge.
+Here is the big problem for the naturalist: it logically follows that if naturalism is true, then one cannot possess reason-based knowledge.
 Knowledge is typically and minimally defined as “justified true belief.”
 One can happen to hold a belief that happens to be true, but, if there is no justification for that specific belief, that belief would not qualify as a reason-based knowledge claim.
 If one cannot freely infer the best explanation, then there is no justification that a given belief really is the best explanation.
-Without justification, knowledge goes down the drain.
+Without justification, reason-based knowledge goes down the drain.
 All one is left with is question-begging assumptions (a logical fallacy).

-Obviously humans possess rationality and knowledge.
+Obviously humans can rationality infer and affirm claims of knowledge.
 Premise (4) must be true because to argue its negation would actually affirm it — as one would have to offer knowledge to the contrary.
 Moreover, if a person rejects knowledge, why should anyone listen to his or her ideas?
-If these four premises of the syllogism are true, one can rationally and deductively conclude that libertarian free will is possessed by humans, that the soul (or some immaterial aspect of humanity) exists, and finally, that naturalism is false.
+If these four premises of the syllogism are true, one can rationally and deductively conclude that libertarian freedom is possessed by humans, that the soul (or some immaterial aspect of humanity) exists, and finally, that naturalism is false.